A recent Binance Research study shows that approximately 95% of all Bitcoin holders are men.

 Of course, there are some very influential women in the space (such as Cathy Woods), but, percentage-wise, it’s dominated by men.
 Bitcoin may or may not be the new monetary energy for the upcoming century.
 But if it is destined to become the decentralized monetary standard in the digital age, the new crypto-fortunes created in the process will be primarily owned by men.

-I think this is an unfortunate state – and I believe that women and girls like my daughter will not benefit to the same extent from the crypto transformation.
+I think this is an unfortunate state – and I believe that women will not benefit to the same extent from the crypto transformation.
 Indeed, this sad truth doesn’t seem to be on the radar screen of media outlets.
 Nobody is talking about it yet, but soon it may be too late.

 For example, consider the Bitcoin 2021 conference with panel discussions such as how to go from 100 million to 1 billion Bitcoin holders.
 Approximately 84% of the speakers were men (167 men, 5 anonymous, 27 women).
 We are collectively building the rules and incentive systems for the new crypto ecosystem.